peterkracik/scss-best-practice/README.md

 these are only for JS, hard to override (needs 256 classes selector to override an ID)

 #### TAG: NO*
-* only in specific cases:
+*only in specific cases:
- - when there is no possibility to add class
+ - when there is no possibility to add class directly in the html
- - output of a wysiwyg
+ - if it is an output of a wysiwyg
- - default settings (body, html, reset ul... )
+ - for default settings (body, html, reset ul... )
- - inputs with type attribute
+ - inputs with type attribute ( input[type='text'], textarea)

-because tags could be replaced in the html, but classes stay. and they are hard to override

 #### ATTRIBUTES: YES*
 But not as a standalone selector

 NO
 ```
 [type='text'] {